Violet's Edible and Medicinal Uses

 The sweet violet (Viola odorata, Violaceae) is the principal medicinal and culinary species used in Europe.
 It has escaped cultivation in many locales, because it is popularly planted for its fragrance.
 Much of the American use of violets stems from the European herbal tradition.
 Interestingly, most violet species in North America lack the signature aroma of sweet violet.

-I enjoy violet leaves and flowers in salad, pesto and in sandwiches and wraps.
+I enjoy violet leaves and flowers in salad, pesto, and in sandwiches and wraps.
 The roots of most violet species can cause nausea and vomiting, and should not be eaten.
-The leaves and flowers can be harvested with scissors in a “haircut” style.
-Violet can be harvested multiple times throughout the spring until the leaves become too fibrous.
-It will often make a comeback in the fall, with a flush of tender new growth.
+The leaves and flowers can be harvested with scissors in a “haircut” style multiple times throughout the spring until the leaves become too fibrous.
+They will often make a comeback in the fall, with a flush of tender new growth.
 Violet leaves can be sautéed or steamed.
 I also like to stir them into soups as a nutrient-dense thickener.
 The flowers make a lovely garnish—we sprinkle them on salads and add them to cakes and pancakes.
 Violet flowers are also beautiful when candied or frozen into ice cubes.

-Violet is cooling and moistening, and is used internally as a blood cleanser and lymphatic stimulant.
+Violet is cooling and moistening and is used internally as a blood cleanser, respiratory remedy, and lymphatic stimulant.
 It is taken as a tea or syrup, and can also be eaten for its medicine.
 The exact dosage is not especially important since it can safely be consumed in large quantities.
 As a gentle food herb, violet is generally safe for elders, youngsters, and people who are taking pharmaceuticals.

 Violet has a rich tradition in Europe, where it has been used for centuries as a pulmonary remedy for dry hacking cough.
 It is often recommended for bronchitis and whooping cough, along with the roots of marshmallow (Althaea officinalis) and licorice (Glycyrrhiza glabra).
 Violet can also be used as a tonic for chronically swollen lymph nodes.
 As with many other herbs with an action on the lymphatic system, it has a long tradition of use in the treatment of cancer.

-Topically, violet is used as a poultice, compress, infused oil and salve in the treatment of dry or chaffed skin, abrasions, insect bites, eczema, varicose veins and hemorrhoids.
-It is cooling, soothing and anti-inflammatory.
+Topically, violet is used as a poultice, compress, infused oil, and salve for dry or chafed skin, abrasions, insect bites, eczema, varicose veins and hemorrhoids.
+It is cooling, soothing, and anti-inflammatory.
 See my articles on the topical uses of calendula for infused oil, salve, and poultice recipes.

-If that isn’t enough to enamor you of their presence, violets have secret underground flowers, which never open to the light of day, yet still set seed.
+P.S.
+If this isn’t enough to enamor you of their presence, violets have secret underground flowers, which never open to the light of day, yet still set seed.
 Read about these subterranean “Plan B” flowers here.

 Think twice before weeding out this medicinal and edible wildflower; it may be one of the most valuable plants in your garden, even if you didn’t put it there!